open-contracting/software-development-handbook/docs/services/rabbitmq.rst

 Acknowledgements
 ~~~~~~~~~~~~~~~~

-If a consumer is interrupted or fails before a message is acknowledged, the broker `automatically requeues <https://www.rabbitmq.com/confirms.html#automatic-requeueing>`__ the message, once either the `acknowledgement timeout <https://www.rabbitmq.com/consumers.html#acknowledgement-timeout>`__ (30 minutes by default) or the `heartbeat timeout <https://www.rabbitmq.com/heartbeats.html>`__ is reached, at which time the consumer is considered buggy, stuck or unavailable by the broker.
+If a consumer is interrupted or fails before a message is ack'd, the broker `automatically requeues <https://www.rabbitmq.com/confirms.html#automatic-requeueing>`__ the message, once either the `acknowledgement timeout <https://www.rabbitmq.com/consumers.html#acknowledgement-timeout>`__ (30 minutes by default) or the `heartbeat timeout <https://www.rabbitmq.com/heartbeats.html>`__ is reached, at which time the consumer is considered buggy, stuck or unavailable by the broker.

 Now, what to do about the unacknowledged message?